Shaheen Bagh: Neighborhood

 Shaheen Bagh's population is diverse, with residents originating from various Indian states like Uttar Pradesh, Bihar, Rajasthan, Madhya Pradesh, and Haryana.
 The Muslim community within the area exhibits a variety of Islamic beliefs.
-The architectural landscape of Shaheen Bagh is characterized by midrise apartment buildings constructed on relatively narrow plots of land, ranging from 25 to 400 sq. meters.
+The architectural landscape of Shaheen Bagh is characterised by midrise apartment buildings constructed on relatively narrow plots of land, ranging from 25 to 400 sq. meters.

 Shaheen Bagh has a high concentration of private schools, which are built on small plots of 200-300 square yards.
-Being a predominantly Muslim neighborhood, it has numerous mosques and Islamic institutions scattered throughout the locality.
+Being a predominantly Muslim neighbourhood, it has numerous mosques and Islamic institutions scattered throughout the locality.

 Market

 The road linking Kalindi Kunj Road to Allama Shibli Nomani Road, known as 40 Feet Road or Chaalis Futa Road saw a rise in cafes and biryani stalls catering to protesters.
 Social media increased the area's reputation, attracting foodies seeking Mughlai cuisine alongside Arabic, Afghan, Turkish, and Italian fare.
 New Delhi's well-known Mughlai food eateries have opened here in the last three years influencing Shaheen Bagh's position as a major culinary hub.

 In addition to its known culinary offerings, Shaheen Bagh is also a hub for factory outlets of various clothing brands.
 These outlets can be found in the lane adjoining the main road, GD Birla Marg.